Apply for an apostille

 - the property in which the signatory acted, and

 - where applicable, the authenticity of the seal or stamp affixed to the document.

 Depending on the country of use, the confirmation of the aforementioned points on a document is carried out by certification with subsequent legalization or by issuing an apostille.

 - An apostille is required for countries that have acceded to the Hague Convention of 5 October 1961 on the exemption of foreign public documents from legalisation.
 You can find out which countries these are in detail on the website of the Federal Foreign Office.

 - Documents intended for other (non-acceded) countries are certified.
 Legalisation is then carried out by a consular officer at the diplomatic mission of the state in which the document is required, which is established in Germany.

 List of countries where an apostille is sufficient

 You will need the original documents to be certified as well as your identity card,

 Further information in the area of law and consular affairs can be found on the websites of the Federal Foreign Office and the German missions abroad.

-- Ordinance on the Issuance of the Apostille pursuance with Article 3 of the Hague Convention of 5 October 1961 on the Exemption of Foreign Public Documents from Legalisation
+Ordinance on the Issuance of the Apostille pursuant to Article 3 of the Hague Convention of 5 October 1961 on the Exemption of Foreign Public Documents from Legalisation

 Responsible for the content